timescale/docs.timescale.com-content/tutorials.md

 Learn how to monitor your Django application using Prometheus.
 - **[Collecting metrics with Telegraf][Telegraf Output Plugin]**: Collecting metrics with the PostgreSQL and TimescaleDB output plugin for Telegraf.
 - **[Visualizing Data with Grafana][grafana]**: Visualize time-series data with this primer on getting started with Grafana.
+- **[Visualizing Missing Data with Grafana][grafana-missing-data]**: Learn how to visualize and aggregate missing time-series data in Grafana.
 - **[Visualize Time-Series Data using Tableau][Tableau]**: Learn how to configure Tableau to connect to TimescaleDB and visualize your time-series data.
 - **[Migrate from InfluxDB with Outflux][Outflux]**: Use our open-source migration tool to transfer your data from InfluxDB to TimescaleDB.